 Who We Are

 The Historic Marion Revitalization Association is a volunteer organization established to enhance Marion's business environment while preserving the beauty of the city.
-The HMRA is 501©3 organization that receives funding from the City of Marion, grants and private contribution.
+The HMRA is a 501©3 organization that receives funding from the City of Marion, grants and private contributions.
 HMRA strives to stimulate economic development within the context of historical preservation.
 Beginning in 1992, local citizens, merchants, and city officials sought guidance from the South Carolina Downtown Development Association.
 Working with the City of Marion and the Marion Chamber of Commerce, a Master Plan was completed for the downtown area.
 This plan was the result of the Charrette that was completed in the Fall of 2005.
 From the Master Plan, downtown Marion realized a renovated streetscape with new paving and street lamps in addition to stamped brick in-laid side and cross-walks aesthetic improvements.
 In 2010, the Master Plan was reviewed and one recommendation such as the addition of way-finding signage was undertaken as a project of HMRA.
 One of our more ambitious goals is to seek new businesses to relocate to Main Street in downtown Marion.
-In addition, HMRA also awards matching grants up to $2,000 for work done on commercial facades located within the Historic Business District.
-If you are interested in applying for a grant please contact our office for more information.
+In addition, HMRA also awards matching grants up to $10,000 for work done on commercial facades located within the Historic Business District.
+If you are interested in applying for a grant, please contact our office for more information.

 The foundation of the HMRA program is the preservation and management of change in the built environment.
 HMRA is committed to sponsoring programs and activities which fulfill the following purposes: historic preservation, community education, lessening the burden of local government and combating community deterioration.